-Nick Hurd was appointed Minister of State at the Home Office on 12 June 2017.
+He was previously Minister of State at the Home Office from 12 June 2017 to 25 July 2019.
 He was elected Conservative MP for Ruislip, Northwood and Pinner in May 2010.

 Nick studied at Eton College before graduating from Oxford University.